20th century departures of foreign nationals from Egypt: Greeks

 Egyptian Greeks, often referred to as "Egyptiot Greeks" or simply "Egyptiots", were a prominent ethnic community in Egypt with roots dating back centuries.
 The exodus of Greeks from Egypt started before the coup d'état of 1952.

 According to Al-Jazeera's documentary "Egypt: The Other Homeland," Greeks and Egyptians shared a connection rooted in their ancient civilizations.
 It was the Greeks who established the first cinemas, industries, and theaters in Egypt, and they introduced commodities like wine and cigarettes to Egyptian society.
 Flourishing Greek communities existed in cities such as Alexandria, Cairo, and Port Said.
 In the early 19th century, Greek immigrants to Egypt began cultivating the country's cotton industry, which significantly benefited the Egyptian economy.

 With the establishment of Gamal Abdel Nasser's new regime, the rise of Pan-Arab nationalism, and the subsequent nationalization of many industries in 1961 and 1963, thousands of Greek employees emigrated.
 Initially, Nasser assured the Greeks that they would not be harmed by his new policies due to their demonstrated loyalty during the Suez Crisis.
 Greek volunteers joined the Egyptian Army against British and French troops, and large Greek elements were visible during protests throughout the country.
 The Greeks believed they would be exempt from the new procedures against foreigners, as promised by Nasser.
 However, between 1956 and 1960, Nasser reneged on his assurances, and Greeks were included in the measures targeting foreigners.
 With financial assistance from the Greek government, many Greeks began to leave.
 As a result, the Greek population in Egypt decreased by 80%.

 Many Greek schools, churches, small communities, and institutions subsequently closed, but many continue to function to this day.
 The Nasser regime saw a significant exodus of Greeks from Egypt, but most of the minority left the country either before or after the period 1952–1970.
 The Arab-Israeli war of 1967 contributed to the uprooting of the sizable Greek community in the Suez Canal cities, especially in Port Said.

-Despite their departure, the legacy of the Egyptian Greeks continues to endure through cultural institutions, traditions, and the memories of those who once called Egypt home.
-Many of them emigrated to Australia, the United States, Canada, South Africa, Western Europe, and Greece.
-The term "Egyptio Greeks" serves as a reminder of their hybrid identity and the bonds that once connected them to both Egypt and Greece.